import all python add-ons etc that will be needed later on

 A defining characteristic of waves is that they can form superpositions, which is to say that when added or subtracted a new waveform is produced.
 When the waves are of the same frequency (or wavelength) this leads to interference and diffraction phenomena.
 When waves of different frequency are added beats are produced as described above.
 In quantum mechanics wavepackets are formed as superpositions of wavefunctions and are described in Chapter 5, (Summation and Series).

-Example from xray diffraction#
+(i) Example from x-ray diffraction#

 In x-ray diffraction the x-rays are scattered by the atoms that are present in regular and repeated positions in a crystal.
 The smallest set of repeated positions is called the unit cell.
 The Bragg equation \(n\lambda = 2d\sin(\theta) \) defines the angle \(\theta\) that the x-rays are diffracted off planes with a separation \(d\).
 Only some angles cause diffraction because \(n\) is an integer and the values of \(d\) are determined by the limited number spacing between atoms.
 As the incident and diffracted angle are equal at \(\theta\) the diffracted rays can be considered to be reflected off the lattice planes.
 Only the diffracted (reflected) waves that interfere constructively with one another to produce light spots on the detector.
 Diffraction with crystals is described in more detail in Chapter 9, Fourier Transforms.